Whitelee access restrictions

 Vehicle access to this area isn't included in normal access rights and due to recent incidents the landowner has had to withdraw permission to park here.
 Visitors can still visit the area on foot or by bike.

 Be aware that there are cattle in this area of the windfarm, southwest of the Myres Hill Test Centre.

-We advise visitors to avoid the area if possible but if you are passing through this area, avoid going near the livestock.
-If in the area and the cattle become aggressive, remove yourself from the area as quickly as possible.
+We advise visitors to avoid this area if possible but if you are passing through, avoid going near the livestock.
+If if the cattle become aggressive, remove yourself from the area as quickly as possible.

 Avoid going through the curtilage of the houses in this area and seek an alternate route that goes around the properties, not through them.

 There's an issue with parking at the Carrot entrance.
 The lay by is largely out of use and there's little or no alternative parking.